themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > No single theory explains endometriosis in all patients, particularly in males with endometriosis and extrapelvic forms of the disease.
 Likely, we are born with mechanisms which, when later combined – 'the perfect storm' – trigger the disease.
 >
 > \-Endometriosis Research Center

+Dr. Dan C Martin's paper, [Endometriosis Concepts and Theories](https://www.danmartinmd.com/files/endotheory.pdf), discusses potential causes and theories and reviews over 200 articles on endometriosis.
+Dr. Martin states, "No concept or theory is entirely adequate.
+It takes eighteen to introduce what I have seen published and many more to discuss what I have read."

+It's worth exploring these concepts and familiarizing yourself with the theories since they determine the current standard of care.

 ## What are the Diagnostic Options?